Bruno Fernandes: Solskjaer's saviour and Man Utd's real captain | Goal.com

 Bruno Fernandes: Solskjaer's saviour and Man Utd's real captain

-As the Man United players’ heads dropped after going behind again, it looked like the beginning of another long afternoon at Goodison Park for Ole Gunnar Solskjaer.
+As the Manchester United players’ heads dropped after going behind again, it looked like the beginning of another long afternoon at Goodison Park for Ole Gunnar Solskjaer.

 The 4-0 loss at Everton in April 2019 hit the Norwegian hard but his job was never at stake.
 Another loss on Merseyside on Saturday afternoon, though, would have prompted immediate calls for Solskjaer to be sacked.